brooks-builds/backlog/README.md

 - What Brooks is feeling like
 - What kind of projects he's worked on recently

+## Goal for each project

+The goal for these projects is to be a combination of the following

+- Fun to watch
+- Can learn by following along
+- Is fun to make

+To that end, each idea will track the following to make sure we are hitting the goals

+### Metrics

+- Click-through rate on YouTube
+- Watch time on YouTube
+- Follows on Twitch
+- Subscribers on YouTube

+For each project we will decide which metrics we are targeting, and what success looks like.
+Then we will track them.

 ## Types of Ideas

 Brooks will work on the following types of ideas.